alura/techguide/_data/downloadFiles/EN_US/cybersecurity.md

    - Knowing the environment variables and PATH
    - Managing packages
    - Performing remote communication with SSH and SCP
-## Habilidade Auxiliar: Information Security
+## Additional Skill: Information Security
 - [ ] **Risk, threats and vulnerability management**:
    - Risk management is the process of planning, organizing, and controlling resources and people to minimize damage or turn risks into opportunities.
 Predicting risks is an important practice, after all, this way it is possible to reverse what can go wrong and achieve positive results along the way.
 - [ ] **Confidentiality, Integrity and Availability**: